 Erskine College's policy regarding sex, sexuality and gender identity is grounded in our long-standing institutional Christian identity.
 This identity, in turn, is grounded in the teachings of the Bible as understood in the Protestant Evangelical theological tradition.
 This policy is specifically intended to address transsexualism, transgenderism, and broader related gender identity issues.
-We recognize our obligation before God to love all persons, understanding such love in the context of God's revealed truth.
-We affirm that God's original and ongoing intent and action is the creation of humanity manifest as two distinct sexes, male and female, made in the image of God.
-We also recognize that due to sin and human brokenness, our experience of our sex and gender is not always that which God originally designed, and yet affirm further God's capacity to heal and transform our brokenness.
-This transformation and healing confirms that one's human identity is ultimately grounded "in Christ," which affirms the original created order.
-Because of this belief, students are not allowed to identify as a gender other than the biological gender God created them to be, whether this be through dress and appearance, or through medical intervention in order to change their biological sex.
+Students are not allowed to identify as a gender other than the biological gender God created them to be, whether this be through dress and appearance, or through medical intervention in order to change their biological sex.

-As a Christian residential institution of higher learning, we will respect those whose moral views diverge from ours and seek to embody the gentle and patient love of Christ for all.
 We will make institutional decisions pursuant to this gender identity policy regarding housing, student admission and retention, employment hiring and retention, and other matters.
+Please refer to the Code of Conduct (pages 33-36 of this document) for prohibited behaviors.

 Erskine College is a religious educational institution and is exempt from certain provisions of Title VII of the Civil Rights Act of 1964 and of Title IX of the Education Amendments of 1972.